Step-by-step selling guide

 - We'll hold your house keys at the Cobb Property office until your solicitor advises us, in writing, that the settlement has taken place

-- Deposit payments are made by the buyer to the real estate agency, which is required by law to hold the money in an audited trust account, only releasing when legally authorised to do so.
+- Deposit payments are made by the buyer to our agency, which is required by law to hold the money in an audited trust account, only releasing when legally authorised to do so.

 Settlement day is the date on which the balance for the property is paid.
 Usually it is the same date as the date the buyers gets possession - the keys - but that is not always the case.